sumit-18fb/Sidebar-Navigation-UI/README.md

 A modern sidebar navigation UI created using HTML and CSS.

+## 🚧 Project Status

+**⚠️ Work in Progress — Partially Completed**

+This project is currently **halfly completed**.
+The basic user interface and currency selection functionality have been created, but some JavaScript functionality is still under development.

 ## 📌 About the Project

 This project is a simple dashboard-style sidebar navigation design.